hoz011/cse15l-lab-reports/lab-report-4-week-8.md

 **FIXING THE CODE:**

-For this one, it is necessary to make sure that
+For this one, what is messing it up is the amount of line breaks inside the brackets and parenthesis.
+We can use the `replace()` methods, using `/n` to represent line breaks, and replace the line breaks inside the parenthesis/brackets with spaces.
+Then, the normal code could work as per usual.